Denis of Cork: Retirement

-Denis of Cork spent the 2009 winter at Fair Grounds Race Course after being returned to his trainer when he had fully recovered from a strifle injury suffered in January 2009.
+Denis of Cork spent the 2009 winter at Fair Grounds Race Course after being returned to his trainer when he had fully recovered from a stifle injury suffered in January 2009.
 He was expected to return to racing until a soft tissue injury was found after a breeze in early January 2010.

 Denis of Cork was retired to stud at the Vinery near Summerfield, Florida for a fee of $2,500.
 Tom Ludt, Vinery president, explained his pleasure with the decision.
 "Denis of Cork showed a lot of class on the racetrack.
 He won three races, including a graded stakes, and placed in two classics in only six starts.
 He's by a stallion who continues to prove himself, and we are very pleased to stand him."

 in 2011, Denis of Cork was moved to stand at James Casey's Taylor Mountain Farm in Charles Town, West Virginia, where he currently stands today.
 Standing alongside stallions Juba, Luftikus, and Windsor Castle, his best foals include stakes runners Romantic Cork, Celtic Moon, Return to Denis, and Bray's Secret.